-\$6,800 Tuition and fees based on 12 units
+\$7,375 Tuition and fees based on 12 units

 minimum required for 1 visa student.

-\$8 , 376 Food and housing (based on home stay)
+\$8,544 Food and housing (based on home stay)

-\$2,228 Books and other educational expenses
+\$2,272 Books and other educational expenses

-\$1,126 Transportation
+\$1,149 Transportation

-\$3,160 \$1,116 Miscellaneous and personal Mandatory medical insurance (fall and spring/summer) \$22,806 Total
+\$3,223 Miscellaneous and personal

+\$1,138 Mandatory medical insurance

+(fall and spring/summer)

+Total

 Tuition is subject to change.
-The bank statement must show total cost for academic year amount or more.
+The bank statement must show the total cost for the academic year amount or more.

-For more information, please refer to the Admissions and Records link at www.napavalley.edu and select the Fees and Refunds link.
+For more information about fees, please refer to the Napa Valley College's website at www.napavalley.edu and select the Fees and Refunds link listed under the Registration link.